nervosnetwork/docs.nervos.org/website/docs/labs/sudtbycapsule.md

 ## Introduction

-[Capsule](https://github.com/nervosnetwork/capsule) is a set of tools for Rust developers to develop scripts on CKB which covers the entire lifecycle of script development: writing、debugging、testing and deployment.
+[Capsule](https://github.com/nervosnetwork/capsule) is a set of tools for Rust developers to develop scripts on CKB which covers the entire lifecycle of script development: writing,debugging,testing and deployment.
 We aim to improve the development experience of Rust developers.

 In this tutorial, you will learn how to write a SUDT script using Capsule.
 SUDT is the abbreviation of Simple User Defined Token which defines a minimal standard that contains what’s absolutely needed for dapp developers to issue custom tokens on Nervos CKB.
 You can refer to [RFC: Simple UDT Draft Spec](https://talk.nervos.org/t/rfc-simple-udt-draft-spec/4333) for more details.